-As of January 31, 2021, we had federal and state net operating loss carryforwards, or NOLs, of \$123.3 million and \$70.2 million, respectively, available to offset future taxable income, which will begin to expire in 2030 if not utilized.
-We also have federal and research and development tax credit carryforwards that will begin to expire in 2030 and California research and development tax credit carryforwards that will begin to expire in 2030 and California research and development tax credit carryforwards with no expiration date.
+As of January 31, 2022, we had federal and state net operating loss carryforwards, or NOLs, of \$125.1 million and \$94.8 million, respectively, available to offset future taxable income, which will begin to expire in 2030 if not utilized.
+We also have federal and research and development tax credit carryforwards that will begin to expire in 2030 and California research and development tax credit carryforwards with no expiration date.
 Realization of these net operating loss and research tax credit carryforwards depends on future income, and there is a risk that our existing carryforwards could expire unused and be unavailable to offset future income tax liabilities, which could materially and adversely affect our results of operations.
 No deferred tax assets have been recognized on our balance sheet related to these NOLs, as they are fully reserved by a valuation allowance.
 If we have previously had, or have in the future, one or more Section 382 "ownership changes", or if we do not generate sufficient taxable income, we may not be able to utilize a material portion of our NOLs, even if we achieve profitability.
 If we are limited in our ability to use our NOLs in future years in which we have taxable income, we will pay more taxes than if we were able to fully utilize our NOLs.
 This could materially and adversely affect our results of operations.